GodotSteam/GodotSteam/README.md

 Steamworks SDK Version | GodotSteam Version | Notes
 ---|---|---
-1.59 or newer | 4.6 or newer | API files (dll, so, dylib) will still work 1.58a or older | 4.5.4 or older |
+1.59 or newer | 4.6 or newer | API files (dll, so, dylib) will still work for older 1.58a or older | 4.5.4 or older |

 Known Issues